csomgyula/select2/doc/sync2.md

     # check whether the other thread is active
     if active[i + 1]:

-        # mark this to be in wait
+        # if the other thread is active then mark this to wait
         wait[i] = true

-        # wait until the other thread is deactived or wakes this up
+        # wait until the other thread is deactived or marks this thread to not wait
         while active[i + 1] and wait[i]:

             # if this is waker either wake up the other thread or acknowledge waker change
             if waker == i:

-                # if waker change is not in progress mark other thread to not wait
+                # if waker change is not in progress mark the other thread to not wait
                 if not waker_change: wait[i + 1] = false

-                # otherwise acknowledge it
+                # otherwise if change is in progress then acknowledge it
                 else: waker_change = false

             yield